 Over the years, legislation pertaining to commercial drivers with Type 2 diabetes has evolved.
 It's crucial for drivers to stay updated with these changes to ensure they remain in compliance with DOT requirements.

 The FMCSA, being the regulating body for commercial drivers, is the best resource for current laws and regulations.
-Want to know about USDOT number.
+Want to know about the USDOT number?
 Drivers are encouraged to regularly check the FMCSA website or sign up for updates to stay informed about any changes.

 Diabetes Education: A Vital Component for Commercial Drivers